0zymandias11/TaskCrud/Readme.md

 This is a simple RESTful API for managing tasks, built with Node.js, Express, and Mongoose.
 It allows users to perform CRUD (Create, Read, Update, Delete) operations on a MongoDB database.

-To Run:
+#Running Instructions
 - npm install
-- create a .env file with your own MONGO_URI connection string -npm start
+- create your own .env file with MONGO_URI connection string
+- npm run

 ## Features